swift-server/swift-service-lifecycle/README.md

 If a shutdown error occurred, it will be logged and the shutdown sequence will *continue* to the next item, and attempt to shut it down until all registered items that have been started are shut down.

-In more complex cases, when signal trapping based shutdown is not appropriate, you may pass `nil` as the `shutdownSignal` configuration, and call `shutdown` manually when appropriate.
+In more complex cases, when `Signal`-trapping-based shutdown is not appropriate, you may pass `nil` as the `shutdownSignal` configuration, and call `shutdown` manually when appropriate.
 This is designed to be a rarely used pressure valve.

 `shutdown` is an asynchronous operation.
-Errors will be logged and bubble it up to the provided completion handler.
+Errors will be logged and bubbled up to the provided completion handler.

 ### Complex Systems and Nesting of Subsystems

 In larger Applications (Services) `ComponentLifecycle` can be used to manage the lifecycle of subsystems, such that `ServiceLifecycle` can start and shutdown `ComponentLifecycle`s.

-In fact, since `ComponentLifecycle` conforms to `Lifecycle.Task`, it can start and stop other `ComponentLifecycles`, forming a tree.
+In fact, since `ComponentLifecycle` conforms to `Lifecycle.Task`, it can start and stop other `ComponentLifecycle`s, forming a tree.
 E.g.:

 ```swift
 struct SubSystem {